Concepts and Critical Thinking

 Part D

-Suppose the local government sets a price ceiling on the price of hotel rooms - saying they can charge no more than $150/night.
-At $150, how many hotel rooms do consumers want to rent, and how many rooms do the hotels want to rent out?
+Suppose the local government sets a price ceiling on the price of hotel rooms - saying they can charge no more than 150, how many hotel rooms do consumers want to rent, and how many rooms do the hotels want to rent out?
 What is this situation?